Our Team.

 Executive Director

-Heidi Basch-Harod is the executive director of Women’s Voices Now (WVN), a Los Angeles-based non-profit organization that uses film to drive positive social change to advance girls’ and women’s rights globally.
+Heidi Basch-Harod serves as the Executive Director of Women’s Voices Now (WVN), a Los Angeles-based non-profit organization that uses film to drive social change to advance girls’ and women’s rights globally.
 Heidi is responsible for the vision, strategy, and international fundraising efforts that sustain and grow WVN’s programs, locally and globally.
 Heidi brings her experience in international human rights advocacy from her work with Tibetan Nuns Project; the Tom Lantos Human Rights Commission of the U.S. Congress, and the Palestine-Israel Journal.
 In 2021, she received a Daytime Emmy as a producer of the “Girls’ Voices Now” series, in collaboration with Here Media.

 Chelsea Byers